apache/cloudstack-docs-admin/source/administration.rst

    intially shown in these fields is the default value inherited from the global configuration settings.

-   Note
-   ----

-   In XenServer, due to a constraint of this hypervisor, you can not use an over-provisioning factor greater than 4.
+   .. note:: In XenServer, due to a constraint of this hypervisor, you can not use an over-provisioning factor greater than 4.

 11.8.4.
 Service Offering Limits and Over-Provisioning